Robust in Practice: Adversarial Attacks on Quantum Machine Learning: Introduction

-In this paper, we regard quantum states and classifiers as geometric objects.
-We hope to use this perspective to study aspects of the problem that are relevant to practical applications of QML and we leave out considerations on the number of copies of a state that are required.
-We derive the potential robustness of general quantum classifiers in classifying a subset of encoded pure states whose distribution can be smoothly mapped from a concentrated latent representation \cite{Fawzi2018}.
-This resembles a real-world application of QML models, such as in recognizing natural images generated from a Gaussian latent space by various commonly-used generative models \cite{Rezende,kingma_auto-encoding_2014,dinh_density_2017,Goodfellow,bojanowski_optimizing_2018,arjovsky_wasserstein_2017}.
-The success of these generative models for real-world data generation implies that our results shed light on QML models processing real-world data.
-We demonstrate that the adversarial robustness in this setting decreases as $\mathcal{O}(1/\sqrt{n})$ in the number of qubits $n$, with the scaling measured in the trace norm.
-This decline in the potential robustness is mild, indicating a quantum classifier can be robust to attacks on high dimensional quantum states.
-In contrast, when considering prediction-change adversarial settings where the inputs are pure states drawn Haar-randomly, we show that the robustness decreases as $\mathcal{O}(1/2^n)$ in the number of qubits, implying extreme vulnerabilities to attacks in high-dimensional quantum systems \cite{Liu}.
+We demonstrate that the \textit{adversarial robustness} over this generated distribution decreases as $\mathcal{O}(1/\sqrt{n})$ in the number of qubits $n$, with the scaling measured in the trace norm.
+This decline in the robustness is mild, indicating a quantum classifier can be robust to attacks on high dimensional quantum states.
+In contrast, when considering \textit{prediction-change} adversarial settings where the inputs are pure states drawn Haar-randomly, we show that the robustness decreases as $\mathcal{O}(1/2^n)$ in the number of qubits $n$, implying extreme vulnerabilities to attacks in high-dimensional quantum systems.
+This second case parallels the result of reference \cite{Liu}, which considered \textit{error-region} adversarial settings and found the robustness \bw{also} decreases as $\mathcal{O}(1/2^n)$ here.
+However, we argue that \bw{the} extreme vulnerability \bw{in this setting} is \bw{not of concern in practice, since the states to be classified are always} sampled from a distribution over some subsets of states, rather than \bw{from} the Haar-random distribution over the entire set of pure states.

-The paper is structured as follows: in Section~\ref{sec:background}, we introduce the set-ups and preliminaries in both classical and quantum adversarial attacks.
-In Section~\ref{sec:problems_practice}, we show the prediction-change adversarial robustness of any quantum classifier on Haar-randomly selected pure states and explain its practical limitations.
-In Section~\ref{sec:incorporation_generative}, we derive the main results on the adversarial robustness of any quantum classifier classifying a smoothly generated distribution from a concentrated latent representation over a subset of encoded states of interest, and propose a feasible modification to any quantum classifier to lower bound unconstrained adversarial robustness.
-In Section~\ref{sec:comparison}, a summary and discussion of the derived robustness in the two settings are presented.
+The \bw{rest of the} paper is structured as follows.
+In Section~\ref{sec:background}, we introduce the set-ups and preliminaries in both classical and quantum adversarial attacks.
+In Section~\ref{sec:problems_practice}, \bww{we describe the prediction-change adversarial setting, which is often more relevant to real-world classification tasks than the previously employed error-region adversarial setting.
+We then derive} the prediction-change adversarial robustness of any quantum classifier on Haar-randomly distributed pure states and explain its practical limitations.
+In Section~\ref{sec:incorporation_generative}, we derive the main results on the adversarial robustness of any quantum classifier classifying a smoothly generated distribution over a subset of encoded pure states of interest, and propose a feasible modification to any quantum classifier to lower bound unconstrained adversarial robustness.
+In Section~\ref{sec:comparison}, a summary and discussion of the derived robustness over the two types of distribution are presented.